hardikkhanna1/journalApp/README.md

-This is backend of a journal app built with springboot.
+This is backend of a journal app built with springboot and java.